hieuvp/learning-python/advanced-tutorials/generators/README.md

 > These are objects that you can loop over like a list.
 > However, unlike lists, **lazy iterators** do not store their contents in memory.

-Generator-Function: A generator-function is defined like a normal function, but whenever it needs to generate a value, it does so with the yield keyword rather than return.
+- A generator-function is defined like a normal function, but whenever it needs to generate a value, it does so with the `yield` keyword rather than `return`.
-If the body of a def contains yield, the function automatically becomes a generator function.
+- If the body of a `def` contains `yield`, the function automatically becomes a **generator function**.

-Generators are used to create iterators, but with a different approach.
-Generators are simple functions which return an iterable set of items, one at a time, in a special way.

 When an iteration over a set of item starts using the for statement, the generator is run.